dropn0w/dropn0w/README.md

 ### Hi there, I'm drop 👋

-## I'm a Marketeer, Data Analyst and a Hacker enthusiast
+## I'm a Marketeer, Data Analyst and Hacker enthusiast

 - 🌱 I’m currently finishing my Post Graduate in Data Analysis and learning about Ethical Hacking.
 - 🥅 2021 Goals: Contribute and learn thanks to Open Source projects